 As a result of the Newmont Acquisition, the Company performed an assessment of the estimated recoverable amount of the Fort à la Corne mineral properties.
-Based on this assessment, the recoverable amount of the Fort à la Corne mineral properties was determined to be \$66.3 million, resulting in a reversal of \$44.5 million of previously recorded impairments.
+Based on this assessment, the recoverable amount of the Fort à la Corne mineral properties was determined to be \$66.3 million (2017 - \$66.3 million).
+This assessment resulted in a reversal of \$44.5 million of previously recorded impairments during the year ended December 31, 2017.